 How would you do that?
 Adopting the current prevalent way, and there’s nothing more prevalent than headless commerce development in the e-commerce market.
 It’s literally raging right now!

 Headless commerce is everywhere you look, and if your brand hasn’t considered a headless setup yet, your e-commerce business can be in danger and assuredly left behind.
-For that reason, you should look for a decent e-commerce development company having hands-on expertise in making your e-commerce go headless.
+For that reason, you should look for a decent e-commerce website development company having hands-on expertise in making your e-commerce go headless.

 It’s been around for a few years, but the technology has picked up steam as more retailers and consumers lean into online shopping, especially via mobile.
 Some of the biggest online retailers globally, including Walmart, have already made the switch and 61% of retailers are either currently leveraging or planning to leverage a headless commerce architecture in 2020 yet.